ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 are invited to publish as an Informational RFC via the Independent Stream Editor (ISE).

-# Specifying Algorithms for use in Controlled Environments {#controlled-environments}
+# Specifying Algorithms for use in Controlled Environments

 Algorithms can be designed for general Internet deployment or for use in controlled environments.
 An operator can ensure that flows within a controlled environment are isolated from other